PARTICIPATE & ENGAGE

 We have a simple idea here at Vineyard: everyone gets to play.
 Simply put, everyone gets to participate in this growing community because that’s what the church is all about: connecting, sharing, growing, and supporting the people around you as we pursue a connection to God.
 This is intentional, and we experience God’s presence as the community reflects it, not in a vacuum.
 By learning about God and sharing our experiences in community, we are transformed.

 Getting connected to the church isn’t something that happens all at once.
 Maybe you’ve never been to church before, and it’s all a bit strange or intimidating.
 Perhaps you haven’t made up your mind what you think about God, or the church.
 For now you’re happy to be one of the crowd and just observe.
 Or perhaps you’re visiting several churches, trying to figure out where you belong.

 Fortunately, there are lots of others in the same boat, and we have many opportunities available for you to dip your toe in the water.
 There’s no rush, and you’re free to take things at your own pace.
-Also, our Executive Pastor is always available to help you figure out what would work best for you.
+Also, our pastoral staff team is always available to help you figure out what would work best for you.

 If you have been visiting for a while and would like to make a deeper commitment and connection, we have many ways that you can do this.
 We would love for everyone who attends to feel settled enough to consider the Ann Arbor Vineyard their church home.
 Not everyone is the same and we have many different ways of connecting and we are sure that we have something for you.